Happy Chandler: First term as governor

 One of Chandler's first acts as governor was to secure the repeal of the sales tax passed under Laffoon.
 He also successfully lobbied the legislature to abolish the two-round primary, in favor of a single primary for future elections.
 Knowing that he would need to raise revenue to offset the repeal of the sales tax and bring the state's expenditures in line with its income, Chandler appointed a commission headed by ex-Governor Beckham to draft suggested budgetary legislation.
 Knowing that lobbyists hostile to the suggestions would likely try to encourage legislative gridlock until the constitutionally-mandated end of the 60-day session, Chandler asked his allies in the General Assembly to adjourn after 39 days to allow him to call a special legislative session that would not be time-limited and could entertain only the agenda he specified.
 Legislators obliged this request.

 Acting on recommendations from Beckham's commission, legislators helped offset the lost revenue from the sales tax by raising excise taxes, particularly the tax on whiskey, which was made possible by the state's repeal of Prohibition, in 1935.
 Legislators also enacted the state's first income tax during the session.
 Chandler further proposed to achieve savings through the Governmental Reorganization Act of 1936.
 The bill realized significant cost savings by restructuring the state government and by reducing the number of boards and commissions in the executive branch from 133 to 22.

 Critics pointed out that the act also centralized more power in the hands of the governor and accused Chandler of ulterior motives in supporting the act.

 Chandler used the savings realized from his reorganization of government to eliminate the state's budget deficit and to pay off most of the state's debt.
 That brought about further savings by eliminating debt service costs, which were applied to improvements in the state's infrastructure and educational institutions.
-Chandler allocated funds for free textbooks for the state's school children, created a teacher's pension fund, and provided extensive funding for the state's colleges and universities.
+Chandler allocated funds for free textbooks for the state's schoolchildren, created a teacher's pension fund, and provided extensive funding for the state's colleges and universities.
 Because segregation prevented blacks from attending graduate school in the state, Chandler secured an allocation of $5,000 annually to help blacks attend out-of-state graduate schools.
 He stopped short of desegregating the state's universities, however, and told a group of black and white educators that "it is not wise to educate the white and colored in the same school in the South.
 It is not prepared for it yet."